Table of Contents

 Definition of Parkinson’s Disease

-Parkinson’s syndrome includes the clinical triad of rigor, tremor, and akinesia as well as possible postural instability.
+Parkinson’s syndrome is characterized by the clinical triad of rigor, tremor, and akinesia as well as possible postural instability.

-On the basis of etiology, one can further distinguish between idiopathic Parkinson’s disease, which is synonymous with Parkinson’s disease, and an atypical and symptomatic Parkinsonism.
+Based on etiology, one can further distinguish between idiopathic Parkinson’s disease, which is synonymous with Parkinson’s disease, and atypical and symptomatic parkinsonism.

-Idiopathic Parkinson’s disease or Parkinson’s disease is considered a diagnosis of exclusion since no particular cause can be determined.
+Idiopathic Parkinson’s disease or Parkinson’s disease is considered a diagnosis of exclusion, in the absence of a specific cause.

-Symptomatic Parkinsonism , however, is triggered by certain identifiable factors.
-For example in the context of intoxication, manganese or lead may trigger the disease.
-Another cause of Parkinson’s syndrome is caused by medication, e.g. neuroleptics.
+Symptomatic Parkinsonism, however, is triggered by certain identifiable factors.
+For example, in the context of intoxication, manganese or lead may cause the disease.
+Parkinson’s syndrome is also triggered by medication, e.g., neuroleptics.

 Epidemiology of Parkinson’s Disease

-The peak of manifestation of Parkinson’s disease is between ages 40 and 60.
+The peak of manifestation of Parkinson’s disease occurs between ages 40 and 60 years.
 Both male and female genders are affected almost equally.
-Prevalence in 60-year-olds is at approximately 1 % and that of 80-year-olds is at approximately 3 %.
+Prevalence in 60-year-olds is approx. 1% and in 80-year-olds it is approx. 3%.